Step #1: Get Permission.

 Use google image’s reverse search to see if you can find the source.
-If you can’t then that’s a sign that the art has been stolen so many times that the artist likely won’t benefit at all from their work.
+If you can’t, that’s a sign that the art has been stolen so many times that the artist likely won’t benefit at all from their work.

 If you can’t find the original artist or creator, DO NOT RE-POST.
 This will, even if in a small way, indefinitely damage the creator’s ability to get exposure.